dniu16/terrier/script/testing/junit/README.md

 # JUnit Testing Script

 This directory contains tests using Junit5.
-Under src, the moglib directory contains APIs from Wan's mogjdbc library used to handle database interaction
+Under src, the moglib directory contains modified APIs from Wan's mogjdbc library used to handle database interaction
+GenerateTrace converts input file consisting of sql statements to trace file format

+There are two sets of tests: trace tests and non-trace related junit tests.
-GenerateTrace converts input file consisting of sql statements to tracefile format TracefileTest takes in path to a tracefile and dynamically generate a test case for each query.
+TracefileTest takes in path to a trace file and dynamically generate a test case for each query.
 (Test case: execute the query, get the result from database and check if the hash match)
+The traces directory contains sql input files and trace test files.
+Trace test files end with .test
-TrafficCopTest and WireTest are non-tracefile related tests.
+TrafficCopTest and WireTest are non-trace related junit tests.
-TestUtility provides a list of utility methods
+TestUtility provides a list of utility methods run_junit.py will execute the non-trace related junit tests first and then the trace tests.

 Instruction to use GenerateTrace:
 First, establish a local postgresql database